Klipper3d/klipper/docs/Command_Templates.md

   as "triggered" during the last QUERY_PROBE command.
 Note, due to the order of template expansion (see above), the QUERY_PROBE command must be run prior to the macro containing this reference.
+- `printer.probe.last_z_result`: Returns the Z result value of the last PROBE command.
 - `printer.configfile.settings.<section>.<option>`: Returns the given
   config file setting (or default value) during the last software start or restart.
 (Any settings changed at run-time will not be